Faculty and Staff Resources

 You don’t have to have overseas students physically or virtually in your course for you to be able to include global content.
 Any course can include global content, not only the social sciences or humanities.
 Likewise, you don’t have to be a faculty member to include global content in your department or area.

-If your office or department would like assistance with developing an internationalize aspect of the formal or informal curriculum, please contact Karen Miller at firstname.lastname@example.org for more information.
+If your office or department would like assistance with developing an internationalize aspect of the formal or informal curriculum, please contact the Global Initiatives Office at firstname.lastname@example.org for more information.

 Starting a COIL (Collaborative Online International Learning) activity can be difficult – what do you do, and how do you start?
 Our experienced COIL coordinator, Angela Palumbo, is ready to help answer your questions about COIL and how to use it in your class.